CiscoDevNet/devnet-express-cloud-collab-code-samples/README.md

 ## About these Learning Labs

-These labs have code for various collaboration tools.
-No usual Learning Lab tasks.
+These labs teach how to see code examples and use them.

 If you need more help, you can reach out to DevNet through one of our [support options](https://developer.cisco.com/site/devnet/support/).